ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/share.md

 The share data source can be used to search for and return an existing share object.
 You need to provide the group_id and resource_id to get the group resources for the shared resource.
+If a single match is found, it will be returned.
+If your search results in multiple matches, an error will be returned.
+When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage